AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 **Michael**: A tensor is a generalization of vectors and matrices to more than 2 dimensions.
 I found the section on the tensor dot-product to be kind of confusing since it is not presented in the typical matrix algebra notation, but after just thinking about matrix multiplication what they presented makes sense.

+**Dale**: A tensor is essentially an array with multiple dimentions.
+Vectors and matrices are all instances of tensor.
+The dot-product is generalization of matrix product.
+That is, for the dot product of (a,b,c,d) and (d,e) tensors, the result is a (a,b,c,e) tensor, with each term (i,j,k,m) being the inner product of the two vectors (i,j,k,:) and (:,m).